Todo: The Emotional Support Menace

 From that moment on, Todo is in Yuji’s corner like it is a full time job.

-During the Kyoto Goodwill Event he does not just fight beside him.
-He live edits Yuji’s entire combat style mid battle while hallucinating a fake shared school life in his head.
+During the Kyoto Goodwill Event he doesn’t just fight beside him.He starts live-editing Yuji’s entire combat style mid-battle while also hallucinating a fake shared school life in his head.

-He does not need Yuji to be strong.
+He doesn’t need Yuji to be perfect..

 He needs him to be upright.
 That is the bar.